 I've learned to weigh myself only a few times a year.
 I can tell by my clothes if I've been overdoing it and I refuse to have more than one wardrobe, so it's an easy way for me to pay attention without obsessing over half pound ups and downs that diet plans would have you do.

 And be patient!
 We don’t gain excess weight all at once, so it should not come off rapidly.
 If it does, it’s likely that you are not eating enough.
-That is not sustainable and will damage your body’s mrtabolism, making it harder than ever to lose weight.
-A better approach is to crowd out the damaging foods with fresh foods that you like.
+My programs show you how to do it gradually by eating simple whole foods and becoming more aware of both your good and your bad habits.
+By taking a series of simple steps you will crowd out damaging foods with fresh foods that you like.
 Then watch your energy rise and the number on the scale go down.